markusmoenig/Eldiron/Readme.md

 You can download the current pre-release in [Releases](https://github.com/markusmoenig/Eldiron/releases).

+On macOS you can get access to the current Beta via a public [TestFlight Link](https://testflight.apple.com/join/50oZ5yds).

 For ArchLinux users, simply add Eldiron from AUR:
 ```
 yay -S eldiron